 Still, there are ways to boost rewards earned with a flat-rate cash back card.
 For the most part, you’ll just have to be strategic with your shopping and be willing to take a few extra steps.

 Here are six ways to maximize rewards with a cash back credit card from any of the major issuers.

 1. Use your card to pay bills

-When you are earning rewards with a flat-rate cash back card, you’ll inevitably earn more cash back the more you charge.
+When you’re earning rewards with a flat-rate cash back credit card, you’ll inevitably earn more cash back the more you charge.
 Although not all bills will earn rewards (it depends on the type of bill), it makes sense to look for new bills you can pay with a credit card.

 Beyond basic expenses like groceries, gas and dining, see if you can pay for other bills with credit.
-For example, you may be able to pay your insurance premiums with your card, as well as your utility bills, your mortgage payment or rent, subscriptions and even daycare expenses.
+For example, you may be able to pay your insurance premiums with your card, as well as your utility bills, mortgage payment, rent, subscriptions and even daycare expenses.